Slamdunk/psql-php/README.md

 ```
 $ ./psql -h
 Usage: psql [OPTIONS]
   --host              Connect to host
   --port              Port number
   --username          User for login
   --password          Password to use
   --database          Database to use
+  --connect_timeout   Connect timeout to use

 $ printf "CREATE DATABASE foobar;\nSELECT datname FROM pg_database;" | ./psql
 foobar